bajra72/R-Survival-Regression/README.md

 Count Regression (Planned/Considered):
 Predicting Chemotherapy Sessions: Given the count nature of ChemotherapySessions, Poisson or Negative Binomial regression was considered to explore factors influencing the number of sessions, depending on the observed overdispersion.

+# Findings

+1. Association between Metastasis and Tumor Size
+A Welch Two-Sample t-test revealed a highly statistically significant difference in mean tumor size between patients with and without metastasis (p < 2.2e-16).
+Patients with metastasis had consistently larger tumors (mean 7.32 units) compared to those without (mean 5.98 units).
+This suggests a strong link between increased tumor burden and the presence of metastatic disease.

+2. Impact of Cancer Stage on Overall Survival Kaplan-Meier analysis showed highly significant association between cancer stage at diagnosis and overall survival (p < 0.0001).
+Patients diagnosed at earlier stages, particularly Stage I, consistently exhibited  higher survival probabilities over time compared to those with advanced disease.
+This finding highlights the critical role of early detection in improving long-term cancer outcomes for this patient cohort.

+3. Independent Predictors of Overall Survival (Cox Model) The multivariable Cox proportional hazards model showed overall statistical significance for predicting survival (p < 2e-16), and its proportional hazards assumption held.
+However, coefficients for Cancer Stage were unstable.
+Other individual covariates in this specific model iteration did not show statistical significance.

+4. Factors Predicting Likelihood of Metastasis (Logistic Regression)